SECOORA/GDAM/README.md

 [![Build Status](https://travis-ci.org/SECOORA/GDAM.svg?branch=master)](https://travis-ci.org/SECOORA/GDAM)

 Watches a directory for new *db flight/science files, inserts the data into a MongoDB instance, and publishes the data to a ZeroMQ socket.
-Includes a command line tool to listen to the ZeroMQ socket and write netCDF files.
+Includes a command line tool to listen to the ZeroMQ socket and write netCDF files and a tool for listening for new netCDF files and uploading them to an FTP server.

 ## Installation